 Discover Porto’s lesser known tiles

-Instead of these, you should also head down to the Ribeira area to see the “Ribeira Negra” panel by Júlio Resende, a famous Portuguese painter.
+Instead of these, you should head down to the Ribeira area to see the “Ribeira Negra” panel by Júlio Resende, a famous Portuguese painter.
 The truly hidden tiles in Porto are saved for our private tours in the city though, so you better hurry to get your spot!

 How to get there: “Ribeira Negra” panel is an 11 minutes’ walk down from São Bento train station.
 You can also catch a bus that stops at the Elevador Guindais stop, since the panel is right next to it.